adityaK87/Random_Users/README.md

 ## 📌 Introduction

-This project is fetching Random Users from the <a href="https://randomuser.me/api/?page=1&results=10">API</a> using Async/Await syntax and displaying users to user Component
+This project is fetching Random Users from the <a href="https://randomuser.me/api/?page=1&results=10">API</a> using Async/Await syntax and displaying users to user Component.

 ## 🚀 View Live Demo